Allegations Against Foster Carers

 Rotherham Safeguarding Children Partnership Procedures should be followed, which will include reconvening of a Strategy meeting involving the same persons in attendance at the initial meeting and the same Chair person.
 This should take place within 15 days since the initial meeting.

 The purpose of the final strategy meeting is to agree on the outcome of the investigation and responsibilities for any further action including reporting on the matter to the Foster panel and / or considering whether it may be appropriate to make a referral to the DBS for inclusion of the foster carers on the Children's Barred list.

 Although this will always be envisaged as the final meeting, should new information come to light further actions may be required thereby necessitating the suspension and re scheduling of the meeting.

-Following the enquiries conclusion, and when the carer is allowed to return to fostering practice, the carer will remain on hold for future placements until an early Annual Review is convened.
-The ssw shall liaise with the Annual Review officer to arrange a review meeting.
+Following the conclusion of the enquiries, and when the carer is allowed to return to fostering practice, the carer will remain on hold for future placements until an early Annual Review is convened.
+The SSW shall liaise with the Annual Review officer to arrange a review meeting.

 The concluded annual review when a matter against the carer has been substantiated will then be booked on to the next available Fostering panel, so that the panel can consider the foster carer's practice.

 The SSW responsible for the supervision of the foster carers must liaise with the Fostering panel advisor who will advise on who should attend the panel meeting (usually the CSW, SSW, foster carer, Foster Talk representative).